 - Accreditation and recognition from respected professional bodies and legal associations.

-If you or a loved one has suffered an amputation due to medical negligence, contact Stephensons today for expert advice, compassionate support, and focused representation throughout your claim process.
+If you or a loved one has suffered an amputation due to medical negligence, contact Stephensons solicitors today for expert advice, compassionate support, and focused representation throughout your claim process.

 Speak to Stephensons today on 0161 696 6165 to begin your amputation negligence compensation claim.
 Our legal experts are here to listen, offer advice and advocate tirelessly on your behalf.